 Did you know that you use your pillow for over 2500 hours a year?
 That’s over 100 days non-stop!
 Your pillow is much more than just something to put your head on at night, it is a vital part of getting a good night’s sleep.
-There are so many different types of pillows and using the wrong pillow can mean that you don’t sleep as soundly as you should.
-Do you regularly wake from deep sleep to try and get more comfortable, resulting in waking up not feeling refreshed?
+Using the wrong pillow filling can mean that you don’t sleep as soundly as you should, waking from deep sleep to try and get more comfortable resulting in waking up not feeling refreshed, sound familiar?

 You spend so much time with your pillow that it’s worth going to the trouble of selecting one that’s right for you.
 You will have your own sleeping style; perhaps you sleep mostly on your side, perhaps on your back, or a mixture of the two – this determines the ideal height of your pillow.
-Depending upon the state of your neck, spine and back you will require a specific amount of support from your pillow, you’ll even have your own preferences for the pillow filling; synthetic (hollowfibre) or natural (feather or down), or perhaps something more unusual like memory foam, latex, cotton or water.
+Depending upon the state of your neck, spine and back you will require a specific amount of support from your pillow, you’ll even have your own preferences for the pillow filling; synthetic (hollowfibre / microfibre) or natural (feather or down), or perhaps a pillow filling type which is more substantial like memory foam, latex, wool, cotton or even water.

-Read about each of the types of pillow fillings and see our favourite pillows:
+Read about each of the different types of pillow filling and see our favourites:

 - Pros: Relatively cheap, lightweight, good for those with allergies, easy to care for, easy to bend and scrunch to get required height, not noisy